enkidevs/curriculum/Linux/Pipeline/difference-between-redirection-and-pipe.md

 headline: which of the following is not a valid command?

-question: Pick the option that would throw an error:
+question: Pick the option that would throw an error.

 answers:
   - cat enki.txt > grep "enki"